 Is a dog owner liable to the dog bite victim?
 Sometimes.
 In New York, a dog owner, or anyone who harbors a dog, is strictly liable for dog attacks and bites only if it can be shown that: (1) the dog had "vicious propensities" (which means a tendency to attack or bite) and (2) the owner knew or should about the vicious propensities.

-The almost iron-clad way of proving a dog owner knew of his dog's vicious propensities is to show that the dog bit someone else before.
-Where there has been no prior bite, you can prove the owner knew of the dog's vicious propensities by showing that the dog tended to growl, snap or bare its teeth at people.
+At Michaels & Smolak, we know that our Dog attack lawyers in Syracuse and the surrounding areas have only one iron-clad way of proving a dog owner knew of his dog's vicious propensities: By showing that the dog bit someone else before.
+Where there has been no prior bite, we can still prove the owner knew of the dog's vicious propensities by showing that the dog tended to growl, snap or bare its teeth at people.
+But the best case is the prior bite case.
 Other evidence of an owner's knowledge that his dog was dangerous are that the owner chained or tied the dog up or had fenced it in, or he kept the dog as a guard dog, or put up "beware of dog" signs, or told people that the dog was dangerous.

 Although any dog can bite, some breeds, such as pit bulls and Rottweilers, are notorious for their viciousness.
 In most cases, it is because they were trained to be vicious.
 When these dogs bite, they mean business; together pit bulls and Rottweilers account for about 70% of dog-bite fatalities.
 Even so, New York courts have rejected the theory that certain breeds can be "assumed" more "vicious" than others.
 In other words, the courts treat all dogs equally in court, no matter what the breed.
 You have to prove the dog itself, and not just its breed, had vicious propensities that the owner knew or should have known about.